What are The Top 20 Must-See Attractions in Iceland?

 Hekla Volcano is one of Iceland's most iconic natural landmarks and a must-see attraction for adventure-seekers and nature lovers alike!
 Known as the "Gateway to Hell" in Norse mythology, Hekla is one of the most active volcanoes in Iceland, erupting over 20 times since its settlement in the 9th century.

 Visitors can hike up the volcano's rugged slopes to witness its raw power and dramatic landscapes.
 The summit offers panoramic views of the surrounding glaciers, mountains, and volcanic fields, making it a photographer's dream come true.
+Please note that Hekla is an active volcano that can erupt at any time, and if you embark on a hike, make sure you have a GPS and proper hiking equipment.
+The summit often gets cloudy quickly, so GPS is necessary on this hike.

 But don't worry if hiking isn't your thing – there are plenty of other ways to experience Hekla's beauty.
 Take a scenic drive through the volcano's volcanic fields or explore nearby lava caves, hot springs, and geothermal pools.